Bjarne96/front-cms/README.md

 Despite integrating everything, I lacked in-depth knowledge of IT security and had only limited experience.
 I would be responsible for the security of this data and the access and security to our PayPal account.
 It became clear to me that going into production with this system posed a risk I could not estimate, so I decided against it.
 However, I learned a lot about myself, the technologies involved and project management.

 - Prioritizing the learning experience ahead of the fast e-commerce website launch, shows I am a developer at heart.
 For potential future self-employed businesses I am aware of that fact.
 - React.js as a Single Page Application is not the best solution for a simple e-commerce website.
-<br> A performance-optimized site using native technologies is easier to optimize for On-Page SEO.<br>
+To keep a website simple and optimize its performance, it is easier to use native technologies.<br>
 <a href="https://github.com/Bjarne96/webbase"><u>Repository of a performance-optimzed website.</u></a>
 - I should have delved deeper into TypeScript, it added a lot of work instead of saving time; I only grasped its true benefits in later projects.<br>
-<a href="https://github.com/Bjarne96/learn-with-karel"><u>Repository to a later TypeScript Project.</u></a>
+<a href="https://github.com/Bjarne96/learn-with-karel"><u>Repository of a later TypeScript Project.</u></a>

 ## Installation (DEPRECATED)
 Install the Server:<br>